-Caring for the Caregiver is for friends and family members giving care to a person with cancer.
+Caring for the Caregiver is for friends and family members caring for a person with cancer.
 It is a condensed version of our booklet, When Someone You Love Is Being Treated for Cancer.

-Being a caregiver to someone you care about may mean helping with daily activities such as going to doctor’s visits or preparing food.
+Being a caregiver to someone you love may mean helping with daily activities such as going to doctor’s visits or preparing food.
 It can also be coordinating care and services or offering emotional support.
 But during this time, it’s important that caregivers take care of themselves too.

 This booklet covers:

 - Understanding your feelings and asking for help

 - Going with your loved one to medical visits

 - Talking with friends and family members about cancer